Announcements

 ICPD Application

-Application to the Integrated Coordinated Program in Dietetics are are accepted the fall semester.
+Applications to the Integrated Coordinated Program in Dietetics are accepted during the fall semester of your junior year.
 Admitted students will begin taking ICPD classes the following Fall of 2024 and will complete the program in Spring of 2026.

 ICPD Application Directions